To content

 The theoretical knowledge acquired in the lectures and exercises is consolidated in laboratory practicals and practically tested in a project work for planning a production plant.

-The focus of the study programme is on mastering modern technologies of molecular genetic engineering and biochemistry, bioreaction technology, microbial process engineering and product processing.
+The course focuses on mastering modern technologies in molecular genetic engineering and biochemistry, bioreaction technology, microbioprocess engineering and product processing.

 Chemical engineering